khofstadter/CS220-AU-navigating-the-digital-world/README.md

     - sorry for the sound quality in the webinar on Thu - I will try to stay close to the Dave
     - here the summery of what we did
     - rememeber to come to the classes (unless you requested remote learning)
+    - send out Zoom videos
+    - find out who Tolu and Joe was on Thu webinar

 ### by week 4
 - screencast for GitHub vs Wordpress